anthinkingcoder/zy-fetch/README.md

 ```

 ### MORE
-> This is a shorthand way
+> This is the writing of zy-fetch API
 #### GET
 ```js
 // to get userinfo